 According to some studies, householders in flood-prone neighborhoods need to protect their investment against flooding.
 A sump pump helps prevent damage from floodwater by pushing the water away from the immediate area.
 If your sump pump is faulty, it may not function to full capacity, and your house could be at risk.
-Replacing your sump pump ensures you have the equipment necessary to reduce flooding when needed.
+Replacing your sump pump ensures you have the equipment necessary to reduce the floodwater from the basement when needed.

 Some studies also show that the average sump pump may last as much as 15 years.
 However, getting a new pump may also depend on:

 Signs of a bad sump pump

 There are some ways to tell if your pump needs replacing.
 These may include:

 If your pump is running on and off or the water runs out much slower than usual, it may be time to replace the pump.
 Some experts also believe the valve may faulty and cause the sump pump to run continuously.
 Also, problems with the connecting wires may cause the pump to stop.
 Over time, the float switch may begin to drop, and the pump may run at odd times whether or not water is present.